trishh088/Data-Engineering-With-AWS/Cloud Data Warehouses/README.md

 Please refer the notebook for this - [Infrastructure & Analytics Script.ipynb](https://github.com/trishh088/Data-Engineering-With-AWS/blob/main/Cloud%20Data%20Warehouses/Infrastructure%20%26%20Analytics%20Script.ipynb)

 ## Challenges faced:
-1. Setting up security for role creation of Redshift cluster.
-2. Making sure to not go over budget when using AWS credits to build this project which mimics real life scenrios where i have been tasked to solve a challenge without overshotting a budget or helping showcase our capabilities when I am helping out with business development for my company.
+Making sure to not go over budget when using AWS credits to build this project which mimics real life scenarios where I have been tasked to solve a challenge without overshotting a budget or helping showcase our capabilities when I am helping out with business development for my company.
 ## References:
 1. Thierry Bertin-Mahieux, Daniel P.W.
 Ellis, Brian Whitman, and Paul Lamere.
 The Million Song Dataset.
 In Proceedings of the 12th International Society